iDschepe/http-constants-ts/README.md

 All methods are uppercase, hence `POST`

+All response codes are integer numbers, hence 404

 Key names constructed from uppercase values, `-`, `+` and `.` substituted with `_`, hence

     Headers.STRICT_TRANSPORT_SECURITY //Strict-Transport-Security